eriqande/ruegg-et-al-wifl-genoscape/README.md

 ## Climate data

-Make a directory in the top level of the repository called `climate-data` and then download some large files from WorldClim:
+Make a directory in the top level of the repository called `climate-data` and then download some large files from WorldClim at
 <https://worldclim.org/data/worldclim21.html>

-Download average temperature and precipitation at 2.5 minutes resolution In the `climate-data` directory, make directories `Temperature` and `Precipitation` and put the corresponing downloaded dataset in each one.
+Download average temperature and precipitation at 2.5 minutes resolution

+In the `climate-data` directory, make directories `Temperature` and `Precipitation` and put the corresponing downloaded dataset in each one.

 ## Java jars